Alien: Rogue Incursion: How Long to Beat It – Realistic Playtimes

 Instant deliveryNo spam, unsubscribe anytime

-• You will likely finish faster if you play objective-first, skip most terminal reading, keep deaths low, and do not stop to poke into every side space.
+• Faster (4 to 5 hours): you play objective-first, skip most terminal reading, keep deaths low, and don’t poke into every side space.

-• You will likely land in the middle if this is your first run and you play at a normal survival-horror pace without trying to optimize.
+• Middle (6 to 8 hours): it’s your first run and you play at a normal survival-horror pace without optimizing.

-• You will likely finish slower if you explore heavily, read lore, replay difficult sections, or approach encounters very cautiously.
+• Slower (8 to 9 hours): you explore heavily, read the lore, replay difficult sections, and approach encounters cautiously.

 Advertisement